matomo-org/developer-documentation/docs/3.x/tagmanager/integration-plugin.md

 Simply said, the data layer feeds additional values into the container letting users reference these values in tags, triggers or variables.

-For example if you are developing an integration for an ecommerce shop, you may want to push values like these to the dataLayer: username, items in the cart, number of items in the cart, currently viewed product name, currently viewed product price, etc:
+For example if you are developing an integration for an ecommerce shop, you may want to push values like these to the data layer: username, items in the cart, number of items in the cart, currently viewed product name, currently viewed product price, etc:

 ```js
 // for example when viewing a product